Cable Car 19 to Make Historic Debut for Muni Heritage

 The San Francisco Railway Museum, on Steuart Street between Market and Mission, is the epicenter of all other Muni Heritage Weekend activities.
 Saturday and Sunday, September 7-8 will be chocked full of rides on Muni's fleet of vintage buses and special rail vehicles plus kids activities and special exhibits about our vintage vehicles.

 Want to learn more about Car 19?
-Check out this great blog by Market Street Railway and read about it on their vintage vehicle roster here.
-Check out more of our historic transit photos at the SFMTA Photo Archive and follow us on Instagram!
+Check out this great blog by the Railway Museum and read about it on their vintage vehicle roster.
+Check out more of our historic transit photos at the SFMTA Photo Archive online and follow us on Instagram!